 Joint Laboratory of Biotechnology and Enzymatic Catalysis

 The Joint Laboratory of Biotechnology and Enzyme Catalysis combines the research potentials of Institute of Catalysis and Surface Chemistry and Institute of Plant Physiology, Polish Academy of Sciences.
-The research are focused on enzym systems that catalyse stereospecific synthesis of alkylaromatic alcohols.
-Currently the main research effort is concentrated on three enzymes, namely: Ethylbenzene Dehydrogenase (EBDH), Phenylethanol Dehydrogenase (PEDH) and Steroid C25 Dehydrogenase (S25DH).
-The reaserch conducted in JLBEC are a part of a greater POIG project "Biotransformations for pharmaceutical and cosmetic industry".
+The research are focused on enzyme systems that catalyze stereospecific synthesis of alkylaromatic alcohols.
+Currently the main research effort is concentrated on three enzymes, namely: Ethylbenzene Dehydrogenase (EBDH), Phenylethanol Dehydrogenase (PEDH), Steroid C25 Dehydrogenase (S25DH), Tungsten Aldehyde Oxidoreductase (AOR) and Benzlsuccinate Synthase (BSS).
+Recently JLBEC expanded its research into the field of bacterial synthetized bioplastics and its functionalization for biomedical applications.
+The projects conducted in JLBEC are funded by the National Center of Science (OPUS, SONATA BIS, SONATA, PRELUDOUM, BETHOVEEN LIFE), the National Center of Research and Development (LIDER, TECHMATSTRATEG) as well as funds from industrial partners.

 Ethylbenzene dehydrogenase (EBDH) is a key enzyme in the mineralization of ethylbenzene by Aromatoleum aromaticum, a denitrifying bacterium related to the genera Azoarcus and Thauera.
 It is a molybdoenzyme belonging to the DMSO reductase family.
 Molybdenum enzymes are distinguished by the presence of a unique active site containing molybdenum atom, one or two pteridine cofactors and additional ligands (i.e. amino acid residues of Ser, Cys, SeCys or Asp and very often oxygen Mo=O ligand).